Vietnam War Bibliography:

 James A. Michener, Kent State: What Happened and Why.
 New York: Random House, 1971. xii, 559 pp.

 Report of the President's Commission on Campus Unrest.
 Washington, D.C.: GPO, 1970. x, 537 pp. (It was often called the "Scranton Commission" after its chairman, William Scranton.)
 The 1970 incident at Kent State University is covered on pp. 233-290.
-The complete text, but not the huge collection of photos relating to the Kent State incident (pp. 291-410), is online.
+The complete text, including many photos, is online.

 Craig S. Simpson and Gregory S. Wilson, Above The Shots: An Oral History of the Kent State Shootings.
 Kent, Ohio: Kent State University Press, 2016. xi, 254 pp.